santaux/passiverecord/README.md

 ## TODO

-Implement enumerable and more functionality
+Add docs for enumerable and array methods usage